-Dr Keakaokawai Varner Hemi
+Dr Keakaokawai (Keaka) Varner Hemi

-Qualifications: AA (Social Sciences) Citrus College, LLB (First Class Hons) Waikato PhD Waikato
+Qualifications: AA (Social Sciences) Citrus College, LLB (First Class Hons) Waikato, PhD Waikato

-About Keakaokawai Varner
+About Keakaokawai (Keaka) Varner

-Dr Keakaokawai Varner Hemi is the Associate Dean Undergraduate and Faculty Pacific Island Advisor for Te Piringa - Faculty of Law.
-She is also an Assistant Director of the Public Law and Policy Research Unit at Te Piringa and a member of the Māori and Indigenous Governance Centre.
-She is Kanaka Maoli and part of Na ‘Ohana o Kalama from Lāʻie, Oahu, Hawaiʻi through her mother, as well as Cherokee/Tsalagi from Bohannon Mountain in Northwest Arkansas through her father.
+Dr Keakaokawai Varner Hemi is the first Assistant Vice Chancellor Pacific appointed by the University of Waikato.
+She is Kanaka Maoli, Kanaka ʻŌiwi (Native Hawaiian) and part of Na ‘Ohana o Kalama of Lāʻie, Oahu, Hawaiʻi through her mother, as well as Cherokee from Bohannon Mountain in Northwest Arkansas through her father.

 Legal Theory; Constitutional Law; Education Law